Murder of Colette Aram: Disappearance and investigation

-Colette Aram left her home in Normanton Lane, Keyworth, shortly after 8:00 p.m. on 30 October 1983 to walk the 1.5 mi to her boyfriend's house.
-She was usually collected by her boyfriend, but his car was off the road.
-She was last seen at about 8:10 p.m. turning into Nicker Hill where she stopped to talk to a group of friends, and witnesses reported hearing a woman screaming followed by a car driving off at speed shortly afterwards.
-The alarm was raised when she did not arrive at her boyfriend's house, and after a series of frantic phone calls, police were called at 10:30 p.m. to help family and friends search for Aram.
+Colet when she did not arrive at her boyfriend's house, and after a series of frantic phone calls, police were called at 10:30 p.m. to help family and friends search for Aram.
 At 9:00 a.m. the following morning her naked body was found dumped in a field about a mile and a half from where she had been abducted.
 She had been raped and strangled.

 Police launched a murder investigation, and on 7 June 1984 the murder of Colette Aram was the first case to be featured on the newly launched BBC television series Crimewatch, a programme which reconstructs major unsolved crimes with a view to gaining information from members of the public.
 As a result of the appeal, police received 400 tip-offs and were able to eliminate 1,500 suspects from their enquiries.
 However, the killer remained at large.
 The case was featured for a second time on Crimewatch's 20th anniversary show in 2004.

 In 2008, advances in forensic technology allowed Nottinghamshire Police to put together a DNA profile of the killer, and officers appealed for members of the public to come forward with the names of suspects who could then be DNA tested using a mouth swab.
 A similar appeal had been made in the hunt for the M25 rapist and had proved successful.

 Police received more than 100 calls from members of the public.